wannabewayno/Project-Rundown/README.md

 # Project-Rundown
 BoilerPlate code saves you from writing repeated but necessary code in your project files.
-A boilerPlate codeBase kickstarts a dev-project by not having to think about or set-up necessary dependenies and file structures.
-This allows you think about the problem at hand and get started on wiritng unique code for your app.
+A boilerPlate codeBase kickstarts a dev-project by not having to think about or set-up necessary dependencies and file structures.
+This allows you to think about the problem at hand and get started on wiritng unique code for your app.

 ## The Rundown
 In this repo, we have the start of a boilerPlate codebase anyone can use in their next project.